Unidata/MetPy/docs/devel/infrastructureguide.rst

 * `Code Climate <https://codeclimate.com/github/Unidata/MetPy>`_
 * `Scrutinizer <https://scrutinizer-ci.com/g/Unidata/MetPy/?branch=master)>`_

+We also maintain custom GitHub actions that automate additional tasks.
+Besides what's mentioned below as part of the release process, we have a script that automatically assigns the most recent milestone to unmilestoned merged PRs (``assign-milestone.yml``).
+Additional automation is encouraged, and GitHub Actions, using the javascript and the ``actions/github-script`` action can greatly streamline the process of automating processes using the GitHub API.
+For more information see:

+* `Octokit Docs <https://octokit.github.io/rest.js/v18>`_ which is the built-in library for doing GitHub API work in javascript
+* `github-script action repo <https://github.com/actions/github-script>`_ which is the action that simplifies writing custom scripting
+* `GitHub Actions Docs <https://docs.github.com/en/free-pro-team@latest/actions>`_ for all other things relating to GitHub Actions, like available events and workflow syntax

 ---------
 Releasing
 ---------

+MetPy releases are managed using
+`milestones on GitHub <https://github.com/Unidata/MetPy/milestones>`_.
+Each release should have a milestone named with the appropriate version.
+All issues and Pull Requests that are included, or intended to be included, should be tagged with this milestone.
+While this helps with planning, and making sure things are not overlooked, it's also a significant part of the release.
+Once all items are done, the release process is started by closing the corresponding milestone.
+This triggers a GitHub Action (``draft-release.yml``) that creates a new *draft* release, titled based on the name of the milestone and pointing to a corresponding tag.
+The body of the release is pre-populated with some release notes based on the milestone's issues, Pull Requests, and code contributors.
+These should be supplemented at the top with bullets summarizing the highlights of the release that are of interest to our users.

-To create a new release, go to the GitHub page and make a new release.
-The tag should be a sensible version number, like v1.0.0.
-Add a name (can just be the version) and add some release notes on what the big changes are.
-It's also possible to use `loghub <https://github.com/spyder-ide/loghub>`_ to get information on all the issues and PRs that were closed for the relevant milestone.
+If for some reason this needs to be done manually, go to the GitHub page and create a new release.
+The tag should be a adhere to our versioning, like v1.0.0.
+Add a name for the release (can just be the version) and add some release notes on what the big changes are.

+Once the release notes are completed, click the "Publish release" button.
+This will actually create the tag on GitHub, triggering the package builds described below as well as new documentation builds.

 ~~~~
 PyPI